Robust and computationally feasible community detection in the presence of arbitrary outlier nodes: Proofs

-which is the same as \eqref{eq:output}.
-Moreover, $\mtx{X}$ is a solution to \eqref{eq:cvx}. \end{lemma} An intuition behind the theorem and the rigorous proof are given in the supplemental article \cite{CL2014}.
-It is noteworthy that the condition on $\mtx{\Lambda}$ is weaker if the number of clusters $r$ gets smaller.
-The reason is that the equality condition is $\mtx{\Lambda}\mtx{V}=\mtx{0}$.
-Obviously when $r$ gets smaller, $\mtx{V}$ has fewer columns, and hence the equality constraint becomes milder.
-We emphasize that the choices of $\mtx{\Psi}_{ii}$ and $\mtx{\Phi}_{ij}$ are intended to fit the equality constraint of $\mtx{\Lambda}$, i.e., $\mtx{\Lambda}\mtx{V}=\mtx{0}$.
-To make sure $\mtx{\Lambda} \succeq \mtx{0}$, we need to first project $\mtx{\Lambda}$ onto the orthogonal compliment of $\mtx{V}$, and then show the projection is positive definite.
-This is based on the spectral norm bound as indicated in Lemma \ref{teo:random_matrix}, which provides a concentration inequality for a random matrix.
+An intuition behind the theorem and the rigorous proof are given in the supplemental article \citet{CL2014}.
+It is noteworthy that the condition on $\bolds{\Lambda}$ is weaker if the number of clusters $r$ gets smaller.
+The reason is that the equality condition is $\bolds{\Lambda }\mathbf{V}=\mathbf{0}$.
+Obviously when $r$ gets smaller, $\mathbf {V}$ has fewer columns, and hence the equality constraint becomes milder.
+We emphasize that the choices of $\bolds{\Psi}_{ii}$ and $\bolds{\Phi}_{ij}$ are intended to fit the equality constraint of $\bolds{\Lambda}$, that is, $\bolds{\Lambda}\mathbf{V}=\mathbf{0}$.
+To make sure $\bolds {\Lambda} \succeq\mathbf{0}$, we need to first project $\bolds {\Lambda}$ onto the orthogonal compliment of~$\mathbf{V}$, and then show the projection is positive definite.
+This is based on the spectral norm bound as indicated in Lemma~\ref{teorandommatrix}, which provides a concentration inequality for a random matrix.